-If you are a health care professional, take our comprehensive in-person Dementia Certificate Program to increase your skill and confidence in providing the most effective and up-to-date care for people living with dementia.
+If you are a health care professional, take our comprehensive U-First!® suite of Dementia Certificate Programs to increase your skill and confidence in providing the most effective and up-to-date care for people living with dementia.

 Designed for front-line healthcare staff, gain a better understanding of individual behaviours to respond effectively and appropriately in a workplace setting.
 Learn suitable and respectful protective techniques to use in situations of risk.

 This 12-hour course will provide and enhance your knowledge and awareness of dementia, enabling you to provide quality care for persons with dementia.